libsbmlsim/libsbmlsim/README.txt

   The library should build and work without serious troubles on Unix based operating systems (Linux, MacOSX and FreeBSD) and on Windows (with Visual C++).
-  LibSBMLSim also provides several language bindings like Java, Python and Ruby.
+  LibSBMLSim also provides several language bindings like Java, Python, C# and Ruby.
 Perl binding is already included in the source tree, but is not able to create through the single build process (see the description below).